Career Exploration Center

 The academic department of Student Development and Leadership (SDL) offers elective credit courses to help students develop and achieve goals of academic excellence, leadership, and self-management.
 SDL has several courses to choose from, including College Success, Career Development in the Global Workplace, Leadership, Personal Leadership, Leadership Development Studies, Life/Career Development, and Living Effectively in Today’s World.
 These courses, which have no prerequisites, focus on areas that contribute to student’s academic accomplishment, enlightened life and career choice, greater self-awareness, and service to the community.
 For more information contact the department Chair at https://www.sfcollege.edu/sdl/.

 College Achievement Program (CAP)

-The College Achievement Program (CAP) facilitates a six-week Summer Enrichment Program to prepare minority and underrepresented students who have graduated from high schools in Alachua and Bradford Counties.
+The College Achievement Program (CAP) facilitates a six-week Summer Enrichment Program to prepare underrepresented students who have graduated from high schools in Alachua and Bradford Counties.
 Those who successfully complete the Summer Enrichment Program become a member of CAP and may qualify for CAP scholarship.
 CAP supports the persistence, success, and graduation of its participants by challenging students to explore and grow personally, intellectually, socially, and emotionally.
 CAP participants are guided towards developing their sense of belonging, self-awareness, and their ability to make sound decisions that will have an enduring impact on them personally, academically, and professionally.
 For more information about CAP, please call 352-395-5942 or visit our website at https://www.sfcollege.edu/cap.

 Displaced Homemaker Program